 After Scanner came Bernie, starring Jack Black.
 The music needs for Bernie were totally different from that of Scanner: hymns, strings, country music, and beyond.
 Graham worked directly with Linklater and Black to choose the hymns, then arranged them for Jack on organ and piano.
 In 2012, Graham scored Linklater's first TV series Up to Speed.
 Broadcast by Hulu, Graham wrote several themes for the show and adapted them for each episode as the quirky travel show moved from city to city.
 2013 brought the release of Before Midnight, the third of Linklater's deeply personal romantic trilogy starring Julie Delpy and Ethan Hawke.
 The score required a sparse, intimate sound - piano, guitar, bass, and vibraphones were the only instruments.
 Before Midnight received critical acclaim, with powerful endorsements, such as Slate Magazine stating that the "film is not just good, it is nearly perfect."

 Most recently, Graham provided the original score for Last Flag Flying starring Bryan Cranston, Laurence Fishburn, and Steve Carell.
+Where’d You Go Bernadette, based on the New York Times Best Seller, is coming up in 2019.
 More to come from this ongoing creative relationship - subscribe to be the first to get updates on what's upcoming.